 - Scholarship recipients agree to submit two written critical reflections (pre-trip & post-trip)

 Applications for CITE Scholarships are made through The Honors College’s Office of Global Engagement & Special Programs.
-After applications are reviewed and awards made, Honors College students who still have financial need will be considered for Honors College scholarships.
+After applications are reviewed and awards made, Honors College students who still have financial need may be considered for Honors College scholarships upon request.

-APPLY HERE for the CITE Learning Away Scholarship.
+APPLY HERE for the Lerner Family Fund & CITE Learning Away Scholarships.

 Additional Learning Abroad Scholarship Information: